biowdl/mkbigfifo/README.md

 # mkbigfifo

-mkbigfifo is a program that supplements mkfifo by allowing to create named pipes that have a bigger buffer size.
+mkbigfifo is a program that supplements mkfifo by allowing to create named pipes that have by default the maximum allowed buffer size.

 ## Introduction
 `mkfifo` creates named pipes on the operating system.
 These pipes default